Jehoshaphatia/Style_Transfer_With_Deep_Neural_Networks_In_PyTorch/README.md

 <img src='notebook_ims/style_tx_cat.png' width=80% />

-In this notebook, I'll use a pre-trained VGG19 Net to extract content or style features from a passed in image.
-I'll then formalize the idea of content and style _losses_ and use those to iteratively update our target image until we get a result that we want.
+In this notebook, we'll use a pre-trained VGG19 Net to extract content or style features from a passed in image.
+We'll then formalize the idea of content and style _losses_ and use those to iteratively update our target image until we get a result that we want.
 You are encouraged to use a style and content image of your own and share your work on Twitter with @udacity; we'd love to see what you come up with!

 ```python